-Fundamental accounting principles relating to sales and receipts, purchases and payments, cash, and payroll; accrual accounting for a merchandising business including the periodic adjustments, and period-end summary, closing procedures.
-Includes practice set for business operating on accrual basis.
-Prerequisite: ACCT 1100
+Fundamental accounting principles relating to sales and receipts, purchases and payments, cash, and payroll; accrual accounting for a merchandising business including the periodic summary, adjustments, and period-end closing procedures.

-Payroll Accounting ACCT 1250
+ACCT 1250 Payroll Accounting

 Accounting principles and procedures relating to payroll accounting, including the required payroll and personnel records and reports; computation and payment of wages and salaries, social security taxes, income tax withholding; unemployment compensation taxes; and the analysis and recording of payroll transactions.
-Hands-on experience includes payroll project.